 Where more than one piece of personal, sensitive or confidential data is to be sent, one of several methods will be used.
-If in doubt staff will check with the Data Protection Lead Ross Griffiths (SBM).
+If in doubt staff will check with the Data Protection Lead Ross Griffiths.

-- Secure transmission: Where possible, use recognised secure transmission methods such as Movelt. - Never send personal data within a normal email.
+- Secure transmission: Where possible, use recognised secure electronic exchange programmes - Never send personal data within a normal email.
 If email is the only method of transmission available, ensure the information is included in a password protected document.
 The password must be agreed with the email recipient in advance either face to face or via telephone.
 The password will not be shared in a follow on email.
 The password will not be included in the email to which the password protected document is attached (if the first email is intercepted, then the second could also be). - Checks will be carried out prior to data being shared with third parties as to the purpose and only appropriate data will be provided.
-Staff will check with the Data Protection Lead, Ross Griffiths (SBM) before any data is shared. - Data will be checked for accuracy and to ensure it is current prior to sending. - School emails will never be sent to individuals within an organisation using a public email address (e.g. Hotmail, Gmail etc.) regardless of what they contain, unless this has been clearly identified by the recipient as their business email address and prior approval given by school SLT.
+Staff will check with the Data Protection Lead, Ross Griffiths before any data is shared. - Data will be checked for accuracy and to ensure it is current prior to sending. - School emails will never be sent to individuals within an organisation using a public email address (e.g. Hotmail, Gmail etc.) regardless of what they contain, unless this has been clearly identified by the recipient as their business email address and prior approval given by school SLT. - Emails sent to a number of recipients will be checked for accuracy prior to sending.
+Parent's emails addresses will be inserted into the blind copy (BCC) section of the email to protect individuals contact details being shared.